majekw/xeboot/README.md

 Before compiling adjust some defines:

 1. ZEGAR - set to your clock frequency in Hz
-2. uncomment .define use_crypt if you need image decryption and adjust mieszacz and poczatek
+2. If you need image decryption, uncomment '.define use_crypt' and adjust 'mieszacz' and 'poczatek' variables.
 3. UART_RATE - set to other speed if 9600 is not what you like

 Compile simply by 'avra bootloader.asm'